Skip to content

 What makes Trillet different

-Setup takes roughly five minutes.
-Enter your website URL and Trillet scrapes your site content, online reviews, and social profiles to build a knowledge base automatically.
-There is no scripting, no decision-tree configuration, and no onboarding call required.
+Setup takes about five minutes.
+Enter your phone number and website URL, and Trillet scans your site, reviews, and social profiles to build a business knowledge base automatically.
+It goes live over call forwarding on your existing number (about 30 seconds to configure), with no scripting, no new hardware, and no onboarding call required.

 Key features